sgoel97/sgoel97/README.md

 ### Teaching

 Full Stack Educator @ Web Development at Berkeley
-Teaching Assistant @ Introdiction to Algorithmic Thinking
+Teaching Assistant @ CS 198-112: Introduction to Algorithmic Thinking

 <!--
 **sgoel97/sgoel97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.